Yale Graduate School of Arts and Sciences: Faculty and administration

 Most Graduate School faculty are members of the Yale Faculty of Arts and Sciences, the largest faculty of the university's schools and the same faculty body that governs the Yale College curriculum.
 The Faculty of Arts and Sciences is organized into 40 departments, which administer the Graduate School's four divisions: Humanities, Social Sciences, Biological Sciences, and Physical Sciences.
 Some members of Yale's professional school faculties are also members of the Graduate School faculty, which permits them to advise doctoral candidates.

 A Dean of the Graduate School, appointed by the Yale Corporation, is the school's chief administrator.
 The position is currently held by geneticist Lynn Cooley.

 Degree programs

 The Graduate School administers 75 degree-granting programs.
 56 of these programs grant Ph.D.s., while 19 terminate in master's degrees.
 It also offers joint-degree programs with several of Yale's professional schools, as well as opportunities for advanced non-degree study.

 Facilities

 Research facilities

-Yale's facilities for research and study include a university library system of nearly fifteen million volumes, the Beinecke Rare Book and Manuscript Library, the Yale University Art Gallery, the Yale Center for British Art, the Office of Information Technology Services, departmental libraries and collections, and the extensive resources of the professional schools.
+Yale's facilities for research and study include a university library system of nearly fifteen million volumes, the Beinecke Rare Book and Manuscript Library, the Yale University Art Gallery, the Yale Center for British Art, the Humanities Quadrangle, the Office of Information Technology Services, departmental libraries and collections, and the extensive resources of the professional schools.
 The collections and services of the Research Libraries Group, which consists of Columbia, Harvard, and Yale universities and the New York Public Library, are also available to students.